Manhattan School of Music requires at least 120 credits to graduate with a bachelor's degree.

-There is no accelarated degree program at Manhattan School of Music does accept transfer credits.
+There is no accelarated degree program at Manhattan School of Music, but students who wish to save money or graduate early can look into transferring in credits.
+Manhattan School of Music accepts transfer credits.
 The school accepts AP credit and IB credits.
-Manhattan School of Music does not offer classes during the summer.
+Many students like to take classes in the summer, to earn extra credits.
+However, Manhattan School of Music does not offer classes during the summer.

 Manhattan School of Music offers an orientation program before the start of fall classes to prepare new students for college life.

 |Summer Classes Available||X|

 Reminder: Manhattan School of Music may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Manhattan School of Music has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.